nerces/AmEx-Offer-Saver/README.md

 - [ ] Choose multiple offers at a time
 - [x] Add checking system to track successful/failed registrations
 - [ ] GUI
+- [ ] Create a version that will automate offer registrations using a keyword and/or vendor list